eliona-smart-building-assistant/python-eliona-api-client/docs/AggregationsApi.md

 Information about aggregations

-Gets a list of aggregations
+Deprecated: Use the 'GET /data-trend-aggregated' endpoint to retrieve aggregated data for periodic rasters without defining aggregations.
+Gets a list of aggregations.

 ### Example